Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: Models

 The first three heating terms represent the gravitational scattering of the aggregates, stirring by the turbulence, and gravitational scattering by density fluctuation of the turbulence, respectively.
-The two cooling terms in eq.(\ref{eq:19}) represent the collisional damping and the gas drag.
-We assume the collision velocity $\Delta v \approx v_d$.
+The two cooling terms in eq.(\ref{eq:19}) represent the collisional damping and the gas drag. {We assume the collision velocity $\Delta v \approx v_d$ at $S_t = 1$ and numerically solve eq. (\ref{eq:19}) in this stage.}